pianobin/PianoBin.github.io/content/faq.md

 If you create something based on my piano arrangements, please don't hesitate to show me!
 I would love to see your creative work.

-Note: If you plan to create commercial works please make sure to acquire the rights from the original copyright holder
+Note: If you plan to create commercial works please make sure to acquire the rights from the original copyright holder.

 <div class="faq-question">Where can I find the sheet music for X arrangement?</div>

-I have organized some of my recent projects in the sidebar of this website, but a lot of my older projects exist in various other pages outside of this website.
+I have organized some of my recent projects in the sidebar of this website, but a lot of my older projects exist in various other places outside of this website.
 Below is an Airtable with sheet music links to all previous arrangements I have made.
-It also includes additional links to audio and MIDI files available on Patreon.

 <div class="airtable-container">
-<iframe class="airtable-embed" src="https://airtable.com/embed/appfWHDc7lMbK5Nqx/shr75QTz5ASYVk2Fk?viewControls=on" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #ccc;"></iframe>
+<iframe class="airtable-embed" src="https://airtable.com/embed/appfWHDc7lMbK5Nqx/shrpVfn7ATstnMR5e?viewControls=on" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #ccc;"></iframe>
 </div>

 <div class="faq-question">How to donate?</div>